 Third, the acrylic used in most window inserts expands and contracts with the temperature.
 While the window insert and attached magnets move, the metal frame does not.
 So, whatever magnetic seal there was is broken and the whole panel can pop off.

-Magnets attract in one direction, but compression tubing creates spring force all the way around the window frame.
+Magnets attract in one direction, but compression tube creates spring force all the way around the window frame.
 It absorbs expansion and contraction in every direction and creates friction and resistance against air pressure.

 A compression seal is stronger than a magnetic seal because it is better at dealing with out of square windows.
 If your home is older and has had time to settle, it most likely hasn’t settled perfectly straight – this causes out of square windows.